Finnish–Novgorodian wars: 12th century

+A Novgorodian called "Vyshata Vasilyevich" reportedly led his troops in a raid against the Yem' people in 1186, returning in good health with booty.

+The First Novgorodian Chronicle narrates that in 1191, Korel' people (Karelians) accompanied Novgorodians in an attack against the Yem'.
+This time the fighting is said to have taken place "in their land" (землю ихъ, meaning the land of the Yem'), the first such entry in Russian chronicles.
+The assailants "burned the country and killed the cattle".

+The mid-16th-century Chronicon episcoporum Finlandensium by Bishop Paulus Juusten also mentions the Novgorodians burning Turku (Åbo) in 1198, at the time of Bishop Folquinus, but it has been shown that this information is based on incorrect reading of the year 1318, which is the year of a well-known Attack on Turku by Novgorodians.

+After 1191, the NPL contains no information on further Yem'–Novgorodian conflicts for several decades until 1227 (6735).

 Swedish and Papal involvement

 At the same time, Sweden and Novgorod were in conflict as well.
 Pope Alexander III, in his letter to the Archbishop of Uppsala and Jarl Gottorm of Sweden in 1171 (or 1172), perhaps refers to the Finns' struggle against Novgorod by demanding Sweden take over Finnish fortresses in exchange for protection.
 In the late 15th century, historian Ericus Olai claimed that Bishop Kol of Linköping (died c.
 1196) had been the "Jarl of Finland" (Dux Finlandiae), possibly leading Swedish troops temporarily situated in Finland.
 He may have been in a military role similar to that of Jon Jarl, who allegedly spent nine years overseas fighting against Novgorodians and Ingrians at the end of the 12th century.

-Also noteworthy is the so-called First Swedish Crusade, which, according to several 15th-century sources, took place in 1150.
-The crusade is only known from later legends that presented the expedition (if it ever took place) as a Christian mission, headed by a saint king to baptize heathens.
+According to several 15th-century sources, the so-called First Swedish Crusade took place in 1150.
+The crusade is only known from later legends that presented the expedition (if it ever took place) as a Christian mission, headed by a saintly king to baptize heathens.
 However, it seems to have followed the exceptionally edgy 1140s with both the Yem and Swedes fighting against Novgorod.
 Some historians have seen it as a direct reaction to the failed Yem expedition in 1149, associating it with the co-operation mentioned by the Pope 20 years later.

 In 1221, Pope Honorius III was again worried about the situation after receiving alarming information from the Archbishop of Uppsala.
 He authorized the unnamed Bishop of Finland to establish a trade embargo against the "barbarians" that threatened the Christianity in Finland.
 The nationality of the "barbarians", presumably a citation from Archbishop's earlier letter, remains unknown, and was not necessarily known even by the Pope.
-However, as the trade embargo was widened eight years later, it was specifically said to be against the Novgorodians.
+However, as the trade embargo was widened eight years later, it was specifically said to be against the Russians.